-- 17 o A sequence of - user data samples in frequency or time domain and associated control information if necessary - control information - User or control data content depends on the selected functional split between eCPRI nodes and is vendor specific. - The sample size, the number of samples etc. in a message, and the format of samples (e.g. fixed point, floating point, block floating point), etc. are vendor specific and transmit/receive eCPRI nodes know the actual values in advance.
+- 17 o A sequence of - user data samples in frequency or time domain and associated control information if necessary - control information - User or control data content depends on the selected functional split between eCPRI nodes and is vendor specific. - The sample size, the number of samples etc. in a message, and the format of samples (e.g. fixed point, floating point, block floating point), etc. are vendor specific.
+The actual format is known by the transmit/receive eCPRI nodes in advance.

 - 1 3.2.4.4.3.
 Message sequence diagram - Figure 18 shows an example of Data Transfer Sequence.
-In this example, Generic Data Transfer message type is used to transmit "User data": - A "Real-Time Control Information" message for PC\ID is transferred before a series of "Generic Data Transfer" messages to inform the remote node how to process Data samples in following "Generic Data Transfer" messages. - An "Generic Data Transfer" message with PC\ID is transferred e.g. every OFDM symbol period.
-Each message has a unique SEQ\ID. - 9 SEQ\ID does not need to be continuous. - In general, multiple transfer sequence may happen in parallel with different PC\IDs, e.g. for multiple physical channels, users, layers, antenna ports, etc. - 12
+In this example, Generic Data Transfer message type is used to transmit "User data": - A "Real-Time Control Information" message for PC_ID is transferred before a series of "Generic Data Transfer" messages to inform the remote node how to process Data samples in following "Generic Data Transfer" messages. - An "Generic Data Transfer" message with PC_ID is transferred e.g. every OFDM symbol period.
+Each message has a unique SEQ_ID. - 9 SEQ_ID does not need to be continuous. - In general, multiple transfer sequence may happen in parallel with different PC_IDs, e.g. for multiple physical channels, users, layers, antenna ports, etc. - 12